■ Duties and responsibilities:

 Respect patient privacy

-Always respect patient privacy by leaving the room when patients undress and redress.
+Always provide a private space for patients to dress and undress (e.g., by the leaving the room, offering the patient a separate room to change in, or having a curtain between the you and patient).
 This applies to you, your staff, and the chaperone.
 Provide a suitable cover or gown.
 Avoid removing or adjusting patients’ clothing during the examination without express consent.

 Communicate clearly and seek consent